pranavmarla/quantum-wordle/internal-use-only/design-notes.md

                     - Big improvement, but not perfect -- can still trigger bug by repeatedly inputting 3 in user choice input, for example
                         - In retrospect, this might not be the best test, since it seems like this is more testing whether the browser can render input prompt faster than I can hit Enter + 3, rather than testing whether it renders an input prompt at all
                         - Instead, just run the program a few times and, each time, use the program normally and see if the input prompt vanishes, since that's what the average user will be doing
-                        - Alternatively, scrolling up so that code cell is at bottom of screen and output is off screen and THEN running code cell seems to also be a good way to trigger missing input prompt bug
+                        - Alternatively, scrolling up so that code cell is at bottom of screen and output is off screen and THEN running code cell, pressing 4 to exit and then scrolling up again to start over seems to also be a good way to trigger missing input prompt bug
+                            - Doing this ~30 times in a row seems fairly reliable at seeing if the bug will arise or not
                 - Remove flush and sleep, and instead modify all the print statements in big output block to flush
                     - Like when we added only sleep after big output block, big improvement.
 However:
                         - Visually looks very choppy -- cell below keeps briefly coming up then going back down